vitoryago/ADAM/docs/knowledge/how_to_learn_more.md

 3. How would you implement "memory dreams" (offline consolidation)?
 4. What would collaborative memory networks look like?
 5. How could ADAM learn optimal decay rates per user?
+6. How could multimodal embeddings improve retrieval?
+7. What would real-time screen analysis look like?
+8. How could ADAM learn optimal image detail levels per query type?

 ---